 The baby CLS is made at the Kecskemet factory in Hungary, which added a third shift in May 2014.

-Click past the jump to read more about the 2015 Mercedes C-Class.
+Click past the jump to read more about the Mercedes CLA-Class.